mintty/mintty/wiki/CtrlSeqs.md

 | `^[[8%q`                     | enable continuous "busy" indication         |

-An _OSC 9;4_ sequence (compatible with ConEmu or Windows Terminal) is available too, alternatively supporting mnemonic parameters:
+An _OSC 9;4_ sequence (compatible with ConEmu or Windows Terminal) is available too, alternatively supporting mnemonic parameters.
+It supports additional values to switch the progress scan mode (option `ProgressScan`).

 | **sequence**                            | **comment**                       |
 |:----------------------------------------|:----------------------------------|